NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 #### Equipment Summary - Air Heat Recovery ####

-New report for each HeatExchanger:AirToAir:SensibleAndLatent and HeatExchanger:AirToAir:FlatPlate:
+A new report for each HeatExchanger:AirToAir:SensibleAndLatent and HeatExchanger:AirToAir:FlatPlate:
 - name
 - input object type
 - plate/rotary